-MADIP Privacy Impact Assessment
+PLIDA/MADIP Privacy Impact Assessments

-History of MADIP Privacy Impact Assessments
+History of PLIDA/MADIP Privacy Impact Assessments

-Since MADIP was established, the ABS has undertaken several PIAs that have been published on the ABS website.
+Since PLIDA was established, the ABS has undertaken several PIAs that have been published on the ABS website.
 The original MADIP PIA was completed in March 2018 by privacy consultant Galexia.
 The ABS conducted an update to build upon the original PIA in November 2019.
 The 2019 MADIP PIA Update was quality assured by privacy consultant Maddocks.
 Several project specific PIAs involving MADIP data were also conducted following the 2019 MADIP PIA Update.

 A second MADIP PIA update was undertaken by Maddocks in 2022 to build upon the previous MADIP PIAs.